InverterNetwork/contracts/script/deployment/HowToSetup.md

-# How to run DeploymentScript.s.sol
+# How to run MainnetDeploymentScript.s.sol

 0. Create a .env file at the root of your project if it doesn't already exist.
 1. Paste the values of the `dev.env` in your `.env` file: